-As an e-commerce merchant, you know that chargebacks are just another part of the business.
-Odds are, every online retailer is going to experience a few chargebacks.
+As an e-commerce merchant, you know that chargeback prevention is very much a part of your business.
+Odds are that every online retailer is going to experience a few chargebacks — unfortunately, some more than others.
 In moderation, chargebacks are normal—even expected.
 But too many can ruin your credit card processing capabilities and even cost you your merchant account.
-This is why chargeback prevention is of the utmost importance.
+This is why chargeback protection for merchants is of the utmost importance.

 The Common Reasons for Chargebacks